ZorkaBozilovic/music-eeg-modelling/README.md

 - Converted to WAV format (`diliBach_wav_4dryad`) for acoustic feature extraction

 The EEG data and MIDI stimuli should be downloaded from the [Dryad repository (doi:10.5061/dryad.g1jwstqmh)](https://doi.org/10.5061/dryad.g1jwstqmh) cited in the references and placed inside the same directory as the rest of the scripts.
 For setup details, see the *How to Run* section below.

+## Data Availability

+The pickle files produced by the TRF pipelines (one per subject * band) are not committed to this repository due to their size.
+They are available on Google Drive instead:

+- **TRF pipeline for raw features** (100 files in `not improved results`): [Google Drive](https://drive.google.com/drive/folders/1lrsEbL7bi_VuoHowq53tGFW8_tVbqNLr)
+- **TRF pipeline for processed features** (100 files in `results`): [Google Drive](https://drive.google.com/drive/folders/1fVWHDM-4HAreBTAF4yEswM5RvZf6Caog)

+All other outputs generated and every script used for the thesis are uploaded directly to this repository.

 ## Dependencies